 - Employee discrimination lawsuits.
 Employment practices liability insurance covers employment-related issues such as discrimination, harassment, and wrongful termination.

-- Automobile crashes.
+- Automobile accidents.
 For auto coverage, you need commercial auto insurance.

 - Damage caused intentionally.
 If you knowingly or purposefully caused injury or damage, coverage is excluded.